GilGalaad/JCollectd/README.md

 ## Usage

-Simply execute the jar in background, with a command like this (assuming java binary is in PATH)
+Simply execute the jar in background, with a command like this (assuming Java binary is in PATH)

 ```
 nohup java -Xms32m -Xmx32m -jar jcollectd.jar config.yaml > jcollectd.log &